WebAssembly/component-model/design/high-level/UseCases.md

    the client.
 The component developer can switch languages, toolchains or memory representations in the future without breaking existing clients.

-The above use cases roughly correspond to the use cases of an [RPC] framework, which have similar goals of crossing language boundaries.
+The above use cases roughly correspond to the use cases of a [RPC] framework, which have similar goals of crossing language boundaries.
 The major difference is the dropping of the distributed computing goals (see [non-goals](Goals.md#non-goals)) and the additional performance goals mentioned [below](#performance).